-

 Week Three Theme: Building a Bigger “We”

-This week will look at how we can continue to expand the “we” that we currently consider to be “us” to a larger, more diverse and more profound WE.
-Building “a bigger we” is about certainly about creating more partnerships and a larger sense of community across lines of human
+This week we will look at how we can continue to expand the “we” that we currently consider to be “us” to a larger, more diverse WE.
+Building “a bigger we” is certainly about creating more relationships and partnerships and a larger sense of community across human differences.
+This is

 -